input-output-hk/catalyst-ci/docs/src/guides/languages/postgresql.md

 and done with the help of the `sqlfluff` tool which is already configured during the `+postgres-base` target.

-To apply and fix some formatting issues you can run `+format` target which will picks up directory where your Earthly file lies in as a source dir for formatting and run `+FORMAT` UDC target.
+To apply and fix some formatting issues you can run `+format` target which will picks up directory where your Earthly file lies in as a source dir for formatting and run `+FORMAT` Function.
-Under the hood `+FORMAT` UDC target runs `sqlfluff-image` docker image, which contains the same configuration and setup which is applied during the `+check`.
+Under the hood `+FORMAT` Function runs `sqlfluff-image` docker image, which contains the same configuration and setup which is applied during the `+check`.

 <!-- markdownlint-disable max-one-sentence-per-line -->